ribasco/c-periphery/docs/gpio.md

 The periphery GPIO functions return 0 on success or one of the negative error codes below on failure.

-The libc errno of the failure in an underlying libc library call can be obtained with the `gpio_errno()` helper function.
+The libc errno of the failure in an underlying libc library call can be obtained with the `cp_gpio_errno()` helper function.
 A human readable error message can be obtained with the `gpio_errmsg()` helper function.

 | Error Code                        | Description                           |
 |-----------------------------------|---------------------------------------|